willhoag/infinite-canvas/README.md

 [![npm version](https://badge.fury.io/js/infinite-canvas.svg)](http://badge.fury.io/js/infinite-canvas)

 ## Description
 Provides an interface to pan an html5 canvas vertically and horizontally infinitely.
-This works by creating a infinitely growing buffer canvas that adjusts it's size and position when moving the origin with `.move(diff)`.
+This works by creating a infinitely growing buffer canvas that adjusts it's size and position when moving the origin relatively with `.move([x, y])` or absolutely with `.setOrigin([x, y])`.
 Essentially, the wrapped canvas becomes a window that you move around the buffer canvas.
 When moved beyond the dimensions of the buffer canvas, the buffer is resized and the image data is repositioned to compensate.

 ## Installation